-The Commission has analysed the Rule Change Request and assessed the issues in relation to the Rule Change Request.
-For the reasons set out below, the Commission has determined that a Draft Rule be made.
-Its analysis of the Rule proposed by the Rule Proponent is also set out below.
+The Commission has analysed the Rule Change Request and assessed the issues arising out of this Rule Change Request.
+For the reasons set out below, the Commission has determined that a Rule should be made.
+Its analysis of the Rule proposed by the Rule Proponent is also set out in this chapter.